-18.1 When it is appropriate to use the Corporation Seal the Governance Director should approach, in the first instance, the Chair and one of the Vice Chairs to authenticate the seal.
-In the absence of the Chair and/or the Vice Chairs the Governance Director may approach one or more other members of the Corporation.
+18.1 When it is appropriate to use the Corporation Seal the Chief of Staff and Governance should approach, in the first instance, the Chair and one of the Vice Chairs to authenticate the seal.
+In the absence of the Chair and/or the Vice Chairs the Chief of Staff and Governance may approach one or more other members of the Corporation.